Open-Science-Tools/nd2reader/CONTRIBUTING.md

 ## Running and Writing Tests

-Unit tests can be run with the commands `python3.4 test.py` and `python2.7 test.py`.
+Unit tests can be run with the command `python test.py`.
 The test finder will automatically locate any tests in the `tests` directory.
 Test classes must inherit from `unittest.TestCase` and tests will only be run if the function name starts with `test`.
-If you've built the Docker image, you can also run unit tests with
-`make test` - this will conveniently run tests for all supported versions of Python.

 There are also functional tests that work with real ND2s to make sure the code actually works with a wide variety of files.
 We hope to someday put these into a continuous integration system so everyone can benefit, but for now, they will just be manually run by the maintainer of this library before merging in any contributions.